UWaterloo-ASL/LAS_Gym/README.md

 This versatile reposity provides simulation environment with [OpenAi Gym APIs](https://gym.openai.com/docs/) for Living Architecture System developed by a colaboration with [Living Architecture System Group](http://livingarchitecturesystems.com).

 ## Organization
+At following, we overview what are included in this reposity, and detailed information is provided by each hyper-link.
 1. **[LAS-Scenes](https://github.com/UWaterloo-ASL/LAS_Gym/tree/ROM_Agent_Community_LM/LAS-Scenes):**
    * **Royal Ontario Museum (ROM) Exhibit: Transforming Space**
       1. V-REP Scene: `livingArchitecture_ROM_exhibit.ttt`